LacunaOmnibus/MontyLacuna/README.md

   - park
   - planetarycommand
   - politicstraining
-  - security (left off here - totally un-worked-on)
+  - security
+    - Looks fine, but needs testing when foreign spies come in.
   - spaceport (done)

 ## Incomplete/Not Started